October’s PlayStation Plus games have been announced

-Sony has announced October’s free PlayStation Plus titles that members will be eligible to download for the course of the month.
+Sony has announced October’s free PlayStation Plus titles that members will be eligible to download and keep forever.

 From high-octane racing in Need For Speed: Payback to the atmospheric gothic horror of Vampyr, both titles will be free to download on PS4 for PlayStation Plus members from October 6 through to November 2.